unicef/rhizome/docs/api_source.rst

 There are two ways that information gets into the system.

+1. Data Entry Form (DataEntryResource API)
-1. ETL Process
+2. ETL Process

+The flow of data in the ETL Process is as follows:

 - Each file, or incoming data stream has a corresponding *document_id*
 - Each fact in a document is then translated to a *source_datapoint* which contains principally a *campaign_string*, *region_string*, *indicator_string* and *value*.
 - The RefreshMaster class is instantiated for a document_id which in turn:
-      -> Creates an necessary meta_data rows (ex. source_indicator) from the raw data.
+- Creates an necessary meta_data rows (ex. source_indicator) from the raw data.
-      -> INSERTs a datapoint for each source_datapoint that has a corresponding mapping for the region, campaign, and indicator.
+- **INSERT** a datapoint for each source_datapoint that has a corresponding mapping for the region, campaign, and indicator.
-      -> UPDATEs datapoints only in the case when that original datapoint was the result of another source_datapoint.
-That is, this method will NOT override data that was inserted via the data_entry form.
-           - * a datapoint that has been inserted from the data_entry form will have the source_datapoint_id =-1.
+- **UPDATE** datapoints only in the case when that original datapoint was the result of another source_datapoint.
+That is, this method will NOT override data that was inserted via the data_entry form (a datapoint that has been inserted from the data_entry form will have the source_datapoint_id =-1).
-      -> DELETEs datapoints for which a mapping has expired.
+- **DELETE** datapoints for which a mapping has expired.
 If the mappings that were the result of that document_id
       - so if you load a csv with 10 source_datapoints, map everything, then refresh master you should see 10 datapoints.
       - if then you delete the mapping for a region in this document that has attached to it 2 datapoints, and refreshed master, you would then see that the document_id has 8 datapoints instead of 10.

 Mapping
 -------